 Charities are able to take advantage of various tax concessions.
 The Government has stated that no estimate has been made of the savings which might accrue from changing the tax status of charitable independent schools.
 In September 2019, the Government said that it had no plans to change the tax status of independent schools.

 The Charity Commission is required by statute to issue guidance to promote awareness and understanding of the operation of the public benefit requirement.
 In 2008, it published guidance, including guidance on public benefit and fee charging, in which the Commission set out issues to be considered by charities charging high fees that many people could not afford.
 The guidance stated that offering free or subsidised access was an obvious and, in many cases, the simplest way in which charities could provide opportunities to benefit for people who could not afford the fees; it also stated that this was not a requirement.

-In September 2017, Sir David Carter, National Schools Commissioner, spoke about the Department for Education’s newly formed System Partnership Unit that is working to support the independent schools sector to broker partnerships and relationships with the state sector.
+In September 2017, Sir David Carter, National Schools Commissioner, spoke about the DfE’s newly formed System Partnership Unit that is working to support the independent schools sector to broker partnerships and relationships with the state sector.

 In October 2014, a petition called on the Scottish Parliament to urge the Scottish Government to remove charitable status, and thus taxpayer support, from private, fee‑paying schools.
-The petition was closed in September 2015.
-This was on the basis that that the Committee had taken the petition as far as it could, and that the Scottish Government had made it clear that it had no plans substantially to review the 2005 Act.
+The petition was closed in September 2015 on the basis that that the Public Petitions Committee had taken the petition as far as it could, and that the Scottish Government had made it clear that it had no plans substantially to review the 2005 Act.

 Following a review of the non-domestic rates system, the Scottish Government stated that it would give further consideration to the recommendation that fee-paying schools should lose their entitlement to a rates reduction, before deciding how to proceed.
 A Bill has now been introduced in the Scottish Parliament which would remove the rates reduction from mainstream independent schools registered as charities.